spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/cart-feature-walkthrough/calculation-3-0.md

 ### Calculated discount transfer

+{% info_block warningBox "" %}

-Each item which can have discounts applied have `calculatedDiscounts` property added which holds the collection of discounts for each discount type.
+Each item which can have discounts applied has a `calculatedDiscounts` property which holds the collection of discounts for each discount type.

+{% endinfo_block %}

 | FIELD | DESCRIPTION |
 | --- | --- |